Find Affordable College Courses

 Allied Health majors at Washburn University take out an average of $23,065 in student loans while working on their Bachelor's Degree.

-With a ranking of #6, Concordia University, Saint Paul did quite well on this year’s most popular schools for allied health professions students working on their online bachelor’s degree.
-Concordia University, Saint Paul is a moderately-sized private not-for-profit school located in the city of Saint Paul.
+Concordia University, Saint Paul did quite well in this year’s ranking of the most popular online places for allied health professions students to get a bachelor’s degree.
+It came in at #6 on the list.
+Concordia University, Saint Paul is a moderately-sized private not-for-profit school located in the large city of Saint Paul.

 Of the 7 students majoring in allied health at Concordia University, Saint Paul, 29% are male and 71% are female.